eggrollofchaos/zillow_housing_project/README.md

 To make informed recommendations to investment advisors, real estate brokers, and houseowners who are looking to invest in a mid-tier 1 or 2-bedroom home in the San Francisco area.
 This best captures the intent of a couple looking for their first home, or a yuppie looking to buy their first property, and may choose to upgrade and sell for a profit in one year.

 ## Data
-Our [dataset](Zip_zhvi_bdrmcnt_2_uc_sfrcondo_tier_0.33_0.67_sm_sa_mon.csv) comes from the [Research division of Zillow Group](https://www.zillow.com/research/), used with permission.
+Our [data set](Zip_zhvi_bdrmcnt_2_uc_sfrcondo_tier_0.33_0.67_sm_sa_mon.csv) comes from the [Research division of Zillow Group](https://www.zillow.com/research/), used with permission.
 The data represents the typical home values for the zip codes listed for homes falling between the 35th and 65th percentile of home values.
-General info on the dataset is available [here](https://www.zillow.com/research/zhvi-methodology-2019-highlights-26221), and full details are available [here](https://www.zillow.com/research/zhvi-methodology-2019-deep-26226).
+General info on the data set is available [here](https://www.zillow.com/research/zhvi-methodology-2019-highlights-26221), and full details are available [here](https://www.zillow.com/research/zhvi-methodology-2019-deep-26226).

 ### Historical Data Examined
 Typical home values are published on the third Thursday of each month, and gives monthly data from 1996 to present.